StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Loops/README.md

 * ```my_age```
 * ```"I like pie"```

+**Go ahead and run through a couple more examples with a mentor here before moving on.**

 ## Loops

 Now we’re going to revisit two very useful items in our programming toolbox: ```while``` loops and ```for``` loops.